fhiso/legacy-format/dates.md

-This was added to allow the Julian and Gregorian *calendars* to define "`B.C.E.`" as an alias for the "`B.C.`", however the current draft does not do that.
+This was added to allow the Julian and Gregorian *calendars* to define "`B.C.E.`" as an alias for the "`B.C.`", however the current draft does not do that, and it seems an unnecessary complication.
 If the BCE form is added, this paragraph needs reinstating.
 {/}

 A *calendar* *may* require an *epoch name* to be present, *may* allow it